 D was a breakthrough title for Warp, pushing the boundaries of video games, with first-person survival horror, FMV pre-rendered movement, puzzle-solving gameplay, a disturbing atmosphere, and taboo content such as violence and cannibalism.

-D is basically an adventure game in which the player controlled main character Laura Harris, who must find out why her father has gone on a murderous rampage and is holding hostages in a hospital.
+D is an adventure game in which the player controlls main character Laura Harris, who must find out why her father has gone on a murderous rampage and is holding hostages in a hospital.
 The game uses pre-generated computer graphics and full motion video to tell its story.
-The player has two hours to solve the mystery of why Laura's father went on his bloody maasacre.
+The player has two hours to solve the mystery of why Laura's father went on his bloody massacre.
 The player manipulates the Laura character from both a first person and third person perspectives.

 The game has several endings, a time's up ending, a good and bad ending, and a 100% completion ending.
 The ending a player witnessed was based on their actions throughout the game.
 The 100% complete ending includes the good ending and the addition of the sounds of a newborn baby crying.
 Some players inexplicably concluded that this sound of a baby crying meant that the visibly not pregnant Laura gave birth at the end of the game, a storyline development that some misguidedly believed would lead directly into the sequel, D2.

 D was originally released on the 3DO console and was later ported to the Playstation, Sega Saturn and PC by Acclaim.
 The game had a very high sell through rate on all those consoles except for the Playstation.
 The game was considered a sensational hit in Japan.